mufpga/MicroFPGA/tutorials/electronics.md

 - 4 voltage conversion channels with optional low-pass filter.
 - 4 bidirectional voltage conversion channels.

 The channels only differ by the analog detour option.
 For the conversion channels without analog detour, or when the analog detour is ignored, the channels can be used in either direction: voltage A -> voltage B or B ->  A. **When the analog detour is soldered in, the voltage conversion is only performed A -> B**.
+The low pass step is performed by a Sallen-Key circuit with a cut-off at 10 Hz.

 In order to choose the input and output voltages, refer to the channel header: